rizeenmusadhik/Boosted-tabular-dynamic-network/README.md

 This repository is the official implementation for our paper [Boosted Dynamic Neural Networks](https://arxiv.org/abs/2211.16726).
 In the paper, we propose a new early-exiting dynamic neural network (EDNN) architecture, where we formulate an EDNN as an additive model inspired by gradient boosting, and propose multiple training techniques to optimize the model effectively.
 Our experiments show it achieves superior performance on CIFAR100 and ImageNet datasets in both anytime and budgeted-batch prediction modes.

 **NEW: Tabular Data Support!** This repository now supports tabular data in addition to image data.
-The MSDNet and RANet architectures have been adapted to work with fully connected layers for both tabular classification and regression tasks with automatic task detection.
+The MSDNet and RANet architectures have been adapted to work with fully connected layers for both tabular classification and regression tasks with automatic task detection. **The complete dynamic network architecture with multi-block boosted training is fully implemented for tabular data.**

 ![Framework](figures/arch.png)